Skip to main content

 Creating My Career in Science

-Rabiah is the Ruth D. and Ken M. Davee Vice President of Education and Guest Experience at Chicago’s Museum of Science and Industry (MSI), overseeing the the strategic direction of MSI’s groundbreaking Welcome to Science Initiative – a suite of education programs dedicated to removing barriers to science education.
-She will also be responsible for the guest experience, ensuring the Museum continues fostering science learning through MSI’s hands-on, interactive exhibits and experiences.
+Rabiah was the Ruth D. and Ken M. Davee Vice President of Education and Guest Experience at Chicago’s Museum of Science and Industry (MSI), overseeing the the strategic direction of MSI’s groundbreaking Welcome to Science Initiative – a suite of education programs dedicated to removing barriers to science education.
+She was responsible for the guest experience, ensuring the Museum continues fostering science learning through MSI’s hands-on, interactive exhibits and experiences.
 She was previously the Director of Science and Integrated Strategies at MSI (2010-2017)

 How did I get here?
 From PhD to MSI